 The team at Levine & Blit can assist.
 Our California fair employment law attorneys have experience in wrongful termination cases.
 These seasoned employment law attorneys have a thorough understanding of the California termination laws and can help you get the compensation you deserve.

 Contact us at Levine & Blit if you want to talk about your wrongful termination lawsuit confidentially or have questions about California workplace retaliation law.
 We promise a confidential attorney-client relationship.
-Give us a call at 310-281-0100 to schedule a free consultation with an employee rights attorney now.
+Give us a call at 310-281-0100 to schedule a free evaluation with an employee rights attorney now.